commercionetwork/commercionetwork/x/documents/spec/01_state.md

 # State

-The `x/documents` module keeps state of Documents and Document Receipts sharing.
+The `documents` module keeps state of Documents and Document Receipts sharing.

 ## Store